Optum/runiac/examples/azure/README.md

 This example will provide a simple starting point for working with Terrascale and deploying resources into a Microsoft Azure subscription.

-The following steps assume you are running on a Liunx or macOS system, but the process will most likely be similar to Windows.
+The following steps assume you are running on a Linux or macOS system, but the process will most likely be similar on Windows.

 ## Requirements